acornak/go-concurrency-server/README.md

 ## Performance testing

-Run `make tests` - this command will create a batch of 10 \* 100 concurrent request (1.000 in total).
+Run `make test` - this command will create a batch of 10 \* 100 concurrent request (1.000 in total).
 At the end, you will see the performance.